Bake or Break

 Tips for Success

 • Measure accurately.
 If you have a kitchen scale, use it.
-Otherwise, lightly spoon dry ingredients into a measuring cup and level.
+Otherwise, lightly spoon the flour and cocoa powder into a measuring cup and level.
 Dipping a measuring cup down into a container will inevitably compact the ingredient, giving you more than you need for the recipe.
 If you need a refresher on measuring accurately, see my tips for How to Measure Flour.

 • Use a high quality dark cocoa.
-I prefer King Arthur, linked below the recipe.
+I prefer King Arthur’s dark cocoa powder, linked below the recipe.

 • Don’t over-bake.
 A pick inserted into the center should have a few moist crumbs attached.
 If baked too long, the brownies will become tough and dry.